torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 # Alright you Sinners...
 Swing!

-I'll be using [rvm] for this, so let's first initialize a new gemset:
+Make sure you're using a recent version of [rvm].
+Also, it should install at least JRuby 1.6.2.
+We'll use a gemset called 'torquespec' just to keep things clean:

     $ rvm install jruby
-    $ rvm gemset create torquespec
-    $ rvm jruby@torquespec
+    $ rvm --create jruby@torquespec
     $ gem install bundler

 Now I'm gonna check out [my fork][fork] of Marek's demo: